Mbaise Nation and the Quest for Governorship: The Qualities of Effective Leadership Needed for the Development of Imo State Part 1

 “Surround yourself with the best people you can find, delegate authority, and don't interfere as long as the policy you've decided upon is being carried out.”
 (R. Reagan)

-“AND WHEN YOU FIND OUT THAT THEY HAVE DERAILED YOUR POLICY THROUGH UNAUTHORIZED PROCEDURES AND UNORTHODOX PRACTICES, INVESTIGATE AND IF FOUND GUILTY, DO NOT SPARE THEM, PROSECUTE THEM TO THE FULLEST EXTENT OF THE LAW.”
+“AND WHEN YOU FIND OUT THAT YOUR CABINET MEMBER(S) HAVE DERAILED YOUR POLICY THROUGH UNAUTHORIZED PROCEDURES AND UNORTHODOX PRACTICES, INVESTIGATE AND IF FOUND GUILTY, DO NOT SPARE THEM, PROSECUTE THEM TO THE FULLEST EXTENT OF THE LAW.”
+(Dr. O. Nkwocha)

 Dr. Onyema Nkwocha